9 - Transcription

 Promoter Structure in Bacteria

-The bacterial promoter is located adjacent or upstream of the gene to be transcribed and serves as a docking site for the sigma (σ) factor protein and later RNA polymerase.
+The bacterial promoter is located upstream of the gene to be transcribed and serves as a docking site for the sigma (σ) factor protein and later RNA polymerase.
 Important DNA sequence elements within the promoter are numbered in relation to the +1 site, the first nucleotide in the template DNA strand that is transcribed (see figure 9.3).
 Important DNA sequence elements within the bacterial promoter include the following:

 - What is the function of the -35 sequence?